WELCOME TO KINESIOLOGY 4 HEALTH

 The principal tool of kinesiology is muscle response testing.

 The Kinesiologist applies pressure to a contracted muscle and the client is asked to match or resist that pressure.
 The Kinesiologist evaluates the functioning of the muscle in response to a specific stimulus.
 The response of the muscle, whether it is able to remain in contraction or unlocks, gives the Kinesiologist feedback.

 This feedback is used to determine what the priority stresses are and the best way to address them.

-If you are interested in learning kinesiology, click on Kinesiology Training for more information.
+If you are interested in learning kinesiology, click on KINESIOLOGY FOUNDATION TRAINING - Touch for Health for more information.